Castletown railway station: 1978–1999

-Since the establishment of the line in 1874 the station has been one of the key passing places for trains and remains so today; since 2015 it has been used for the passing of all timetabled services (prior to this Ballasalla Railway Station was favoured until its closure that November).
-It was common for the midday services to pass here since the nationalisation of the railway in 1978 and today many of the dining train excursions terminate here.
-In recent years a letter-coded timetable has been in place which sees trains passing here daily throughout the season with generally runs between the start of March and end of October annually.
-In both 2020 and 2021 services did operate but to a curtailed timetable owing to various lockdowns during the Covid-19 pandemic.
-In 1975 the railway only operated between here and Port Erin and it acted as a terminus.
-The following year saw services extended to Ballasalla and in 1977 the full line reopened, again seeing use as a passing place.
+2000–2002

 During major track work between 2000 and 2002 it again served as a temporary terminus.
 With work being carried out southwest of the station in 1967 it again acted as temporary terminus, and no trains operated in 1966 following cessation of Railway Company operations.
 Prior to this it was open throughout the year, though latterly the winter services were limited and occasionally substituted with bus services.
 Being a main hub on the south line the station remained open throughout the year though other smaller rural halts were not always kept open away from the peak season.
 A number of staff members were full time to deal with bookings, parcels, livestock, passing of trains and miscellaneous duties.
 It was common for the railway to issue a number of printed timetables throughout the year, with a short winter service, early spring, peak season, late season and autumn schedules prevailing.
 Provided with a long passing loop capable of holding twelve bogie vehicles on each side the station saw regular use for passing of trains as well as marshalling of goods stock in the two sidings, one of which remains connected to the goods shed, while the other was temporarily lifted in 2020 to allow for drainage work.

+2003–2008

+With the completion of drainage works and infrastructure replacement the full line reopened with due ceremony in May 2003 and the station again became one of two regular passing places; services reverted to their common seasonal pattern between Easter and October to a regular standard timetable of four trains in each direction between the selected dates, the second returns of the day passing at Castletown and the remainder at Ballasalla.

+2009–2014

+In 2009 a new letter-coded timetable has been in place which saw trains passing at Ballasalla daily throughout the season with generally runs between the start of March and end of October annually, this being designated "R" (pink) in schedules with a more intensive "S" (blue) timetable and other variations subject to demand and events.

+2015–2019

+Since 2015 Castletown has been used for the passing of all timetabled services following the closure and un-staffing of Ballasalla Station with services every two hours on the standard schedule at XX:27, increasing to every hour and a half on peak days with additional trains.
+At this time Port St. Mary Station was also closed and became unmanned.

+2020–2021

+In 2020 the season commenced as scheduled but in the second week of operations the island was placed on lockdown owing to the COVID-19 pandemic and services did not resume until July, albeit to a curtailed timetable, continuing until early November.
+In 2021 services did operate for the same reason, a shortened season beginning in July and continuing until the traditional end of October.
+The station however did remain periodically open during the closure periods for the sale and top-up of bus travel cards, observing all social distancing measures accordingly.